7 Best Tours in Cadiz

 Cadiz is the capital of the province of the same name and one of the main cities of Andalusia, so it has many attractions to offer.
 Here are some of the best tours of Cádiz.

-Cadiz is a city that stands out mainly in summer, with its beaches, swimming areas and terraced beach bars to watch the sunset while you sample Cadiz's gastronomy, but it also has many attractions in its old town and in the bay to discover at any time of the year.
+Cadiz is a city that stands out mainly in summer, with its beaches, swimming areas and terraced beach bars to watch the sunset while you sample the local cuisine, but it also has many attractions in its old town and bay to discover at any time of the year.

-Among the best things to see and do in Cadiz you can opt for excursions along the coast and through the old town, boat trips around the bay, local cheese and wine tastings, guided tours of the Cathedral and the Tavira Tower and horseback riding along the beach.
+Among the best things to see and do in Cadiz you can opt for tours of the coast and the old town, boat trips around the bay, local cheese and wine tastings, guided tours of the Cathedral and the Tavira Tower and horseback riding on the beach.

-1. Excursion along the coast of Cadiz with cheese and wine tasting
+1. Tour along the coast of Cadiz with tapas and wine tasting

 Cadiz Cathedral| ©Pepe Rodríguez Cordon